cockroachdb/docs/tutorials/katacoda/spatial-data/step6.md

 The result is a very large chunk of JSON.
 Paste it into <https://geojson.io> to see the drive between these two stores on a map.

-### (13) What were the 25 most-commonly-sighted birds in 2019 within 10 miles of the route between Mysteries on Main Street in Johnstown, NY and The Bookstore Plus in Lake Placid, NY?
+**What were the 25 most-commonly-sighted birds in 2019 within 10 miles of the route between Mysteries on Main Street in Johnstown, NY and The Bookstore Plus in Lake Placid, NY?**

 A natural question that arises once you start traveling between stores is: if I decide to visit two of these stores in a day, and do some birdwatching in between, what are some of the bird species I may expect to find?
 In this case you are looking at what species are near the route between [Mysteries on Main Street in Johnstown, NY](https://www.facebook.com/MysteriesOnMainStreet), and [The Bookstore Plus in Lake Placid, NY](http://www.thebookstoreplus.com).